NYPL/nypl-library-card-app/README.md

 ### Environment Variables

 See `.env.example` for a checklist of the environment variables the app needs to run.
-Ask developer for credentials
+Ask developer for credentials or their .env.local file

 Note: Nextjs uses `.env.development` and `.env.production` for their respective platform environment variables.
 The keys are not encrypted in the repo and are therefore directly added/updated through Terraform.
 These files are not not necessary to have to run the app locally.